-7.1 Has the reporting entity reinsured any risk with any other entity under a quota share reinsurance contract that includes a provision that would limit the reinsurer's losses below the stated quota share percentage (e.g., a deductible, a loss ratio corridor, a loss cap, an aggregate limit or any similar provisions)?

-YES [ ] NO [X ]

-- 7.2 If yes, indicate the number of reinsurance contracts containing such provisions. - 7.3 If yes, does the amount of reinsurance credit taken reflect the reduction in quota share coverage caused by any applicable limiting provision(s)?

-- 8.1 Has this reporting entity reinsured any risk with any other entity and agreed to release such entity from liability, in whole or in part, from any loss that may occur on this risk, or portion thereof, reinsured? - Not Applicable

-- 8.2 If yes, give full information. - 9.1 Has the reporting entity ceded any risk under any reinsurance contract (or under multiple contracts with the same reinsurer or its affiliates) for which during the period covered by the statement: (i) it recorded a positive or negative underwriting result greater than 5% of prior year-end surplus as regards policyholders or it reported calendar year written premium ceded or year-end loss and loss expense reserves ceded greater than 5% of prior year-end surplus as regards policyholders; (ii) it accounted for that contract as reinsurance and not as a deposit; and (iii) the contract(s) contain one or more of the following features or other features that would have similar results:

-- (a) A contract term longer than two years and the contract is noncancellable by the reporting entity during the contract term; - (b) A limited or conditional cancellation provision under which cancellation triggers an obligation by the reporting entity, or an affiliate of the reporting entity, to enter into a new reinsurance contract with the reinsurer, or an affiliate of the reinsurer; - (c) Aggregate stop loss reinsurance coverage; - (d) An unconditional or unilateral right by either party to commute the reinsurance contract except for such provisions which are only triggered by a decline in the credit status of the other party; - (e) A provision permitting reporting of losses, or payment of losses, less frequently than on a quarterly basis (unless there is no activity during the period); or - (f) Payment schedule, accumulating retentions form multiple years or any features inherently designed to delay timing of the reimbursement to the ceding entity.
+7.1 contract share per reporting entity reinsured any risk with any other entity under a quota share reinsurance that includes a provision that would limit the reinsurer's losses below the stated quota crentage (e.g., a deductible, a loss ratio corridor, a loss cap, an aggregate limit or any rovisions)?
+YES [ ] NO [X ] 7.2 If yes, in dicate the number of reinsurance contracts containing such provisions.
+7.3 bes the amount of reinsurance credit taken reflect the reduction in quota share coverage y any applicable limiting provision(s)?
+YES [ ] NO [X] 8.1 reporting entity reinsured any risk with any other entity and agreed to release such om liability, in whole or in part, from any loss that may occur on this risk, or portion YES [ ] NO [X] reinsured?
+8.2 If yes, gi ve full information.
+Not Applicable 9.1 contracts statement year-end year-end regards p (iii) the o reporting entity ceded any risk under any reinsurance contract (or under multiple s with the same reinsurer or its affiliates) for which during the period covered by the t: (i) it recorded a positive or negative underwriting result greater than 5% of prior surplus as regards policyholders or it reported calendar year written premium ceded or loss and loss expense reserves ceded greater than 5% of prior year-end surplus as policyholders; (ii) it accounted for that contract as reinsurance and not as a deposit; and contract(s) contain one or more of the following features or other features that would illar results: (a) A contract term longer than two years and the contract is noncancellable by the reporting entity during the contract term; YES [ ] NO [X] (b) A limited or conditional cancellation provision under which cancellation triggers an obligation by the reporting entity, or an affiliate of the reporting entity, to enter into a new reinsurance contract with the reinsurer, or an affiliate of the reinsurer; (c) Aggregate stop loss reinsurance coverage; (d) An unconditional or unilateral right by either party to commute the reinsurance contract except for such provisions which are only triggered by a decline in the credit status of the other party; (e) A provision permitting reporting of losses, or payment of losses, less frequently than on a quarterly basis (unless there is no activity during the period); or

-39 (Continued)
+(f) Payment schedule, accumulating retentions form multiple years or any features inherently designed to delay timing of the reimbursement to the ceding entity.